|About the course

 - Introduction to Computer-Aided Drug Design: how calculated properties of molecules can be determined and applied to the drug discovery process.

-- Organic Chemistry: retrosynthetic analysis, Pd-catalysed cross coupling reactions, elucidation of reaction mechanisms.
+- Organic Chemistry: biomolecule-drug interactions, Pd-catalysed cross coupling reactions, elucidation of reaction mechanisms.

-- Inorganic Chemistry: organometallic chemistry, coordination chemistry, crystallography.
+- Inorganic Chemistry: organometallic chemistry, coordination chemistry, metal ions in biology.

 - Physical Chemistry: polymers, catalysis, statistical thermodynamics.